-An important element of our support is service-learning, a teaching strategy that enhances student learning by integrating applied and classroom work.
-At Missouri State, relevant community based service that benefits an external government or service organization.
+Service-learning is a teaching strategy that enhances student learning by integrating applied and classroom work.
 There are two types of service-learning experiences available to faculty and students:

-- Service-Learning can be an integral part of your classroom through an Integrated Service-Learning (ISL) course.
-(See the ISL criteria).
-All students in an Integrated Service-Learning class participate in experiential learning project at a Community Partner site as one of their assignments for the course.
+- Integrated Service-Learning (ISL) (See the ISL criteria).
+All students in an Integrated Service-Learning class participate in an experiential learning project at a Community Partner site as one of their assignments for the course.
 Students are required to serve a minimum of 15 hours at locations that meet the goals and objectives of the course.